wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-get-started-premium.md

 ## Step 3: Activate your Azure Active Directory access

 Once the licenses are provisioned to your directory you will be receive a Welcome email (see below) that confirms you can start managing your Azure Active Directory Premium or Enterprise Mobility Suite licenses and features.
-If you have used Microsoft Azure before, you can proceed to http://manage.windowsazure.com to assign the new licenses (see Step 4 below for further instructions).
-If you are new to Microsoft Azure, selecting the Sign In link on the email, or going to the [Access to Azure Active Directory activation page](https://account.windowsazure.com/signup?offer=MS-AZR-0110P) will take you through a series of steps to help you access your directory through the Azure Management Portal.
+If you have used Windows Azure before, you can proceed to http://manage.windowsazure.cn to assign the new licenses (see Step 4 below for further instructions).
+If you are new to Windows Azure, selecting the Sign In link on the email, or going to the [Access to Azure Active Directory activation page](https://account.windowsazure.cn/signup?offer=MS-AZR-0110P) will take you through a series of steps to help you access your directory through the Azure Management Portal.

 ![][4]